Letztes Update: 19. Januar 2025

-The article explores the pathfinding algorithms used by Google in various applications, such as Maps and Search.
-It discusses whether Google uses a proprietary algorithm, how it adapts to real-time data changes, and compares its efficiency with other algorithms like A* or Dijkstra's.
+This article delves into the pathfinding algorithms used by Google in its applications.
+It explores whether Google uses a proprietary algorithm, how they manage real-time data changes, and the efficiency of their solutions compared to others like A* or Dijkstra's.
+Additionally, it discusses the scalability of Google's pathfinding solutions given their vast data processing needs.

 Hello everyone,